SK-CERT/Taranis-NG/README.md

   - [Common](src/common/) is a shared directory for core, publishers, collectors, presenters.
 - [ansible/](ansible/) - Playbooks, roles, files and inventory to support easy deployment through Ansible
 - [docker/](docker/) - Support files for Docker image creation and example docker-compose file

+## Getting started

+Currently, the best way to deploy is via Docker.
+For more information, see [docker/README.md](docker/README.md).